-Design change ref.
-(Highways England reference) Design change (as per Highways England's Environmental Impacts Update) Design change description (as per Highways England's Guide to Supplementary Consultation) A new link road north of the A13 has been included to provide access from the LTC northbound and southbound to the Orsett Cock junction.
+change ref.
+Hig (Highways En ghways England's nvironmental npacts Update) sign change description (as per Highways England's Guide to Supplementary Consultation) 7.
+8. 9.
+10. 11.
+12. 13.
+14. 15.
+16. 17.
+A new link road north of the A13 has been included to provide access from the LTC northbound and southbound to the Orsett Cock junction.
 The A13 eastbound has been reduced to two lanes from four lanes, near the Orsett Cock roundabout.
 This removes the need for drivers to change lanes on the A13.
 Improved slip road layout for drivers heading north on the A1089 or west on the A13 wishing to head north on the LTC.
 We have identified two potential locations for the relocation of the travellers' site.
 One is adjacent to its current location with access off Long Lane, the other is further to the west along Long Lane opposite the junction with Kerry Road.
 These locations are shown in the Map Book 1: General Arrangements.
 A13 westbound to LTC northbound link road has been moved further north and further away from the A1013 and local properties.
 A shared path for walkers and cyclists is proposed along the A1013 Stanford Road.
 The A1013 has been moved closer to its existing position.
 Gammonfields Way has been realigned to connect into Long Lane, which could provide access to the relocated travellers site.
 The A1013 from the north of Whitecroft Care Home to the west side of the A1089 has been moved.
 It will run over the A1089, LTC and link roads to ease traffic management during construction.
 The A1089 northbound to LTC northbound slip road has been moved further north to reduce the impact on a local school.
 Baker Street will be moved so it runs under the LTC link roads and connects to the existing A1013 slightly further east of its current position.
 This is because the new LTC runs through this section of Baker Street.
+Its realignment will also help construction of the bridges.
 Heath Road has been moved to tie in with the redesigned A1013.
-Emergency access off Heath Road to the A1089 southbound has been provided so emergency services can maintain response times from the fire station at Orsett Cock junction to Tibury Port.
-This closure would avoid having to move some overhead lines.
+Emergency access off Heath Road to the A1089 southbound has been provided so emergency services can maintain response times from the fire station at Orsett Cock junction to Tilbury Port.
+The A13 westbound to the LTC southbound link road has been moved further west increasin